debroglie27/tensorEnv/README.md

 ## Welcome to My 'tensorENV' Repository:
 This Repository contains 3 Folders:
+* PyQt5_prac
 * Tech_with_Tim
 * Tkinter_prac
 * Udemy_Games

+---
+### PyQt5_prac:
+This particular folder contains PyQt5 GUI related things which I learned
+from a YouTube Channel.

+I was able to get started in **PyQt5** and started creating cool desktop apps.

 ---
 ### Tech_with_Tim: